jasononeil/hxpushstate/README.md

 To run the demo with Apache:

 1. Clone the repository, and run `haxe build.hxml`.
 2. Copy the contents of the 'build' directory to an active Apache server supporting PHP.
-WAMP, LAMP, or MAMP are good options for local testing.
+(WAMP, LAMP, or MAMP are good options for local testing).

 This demo shows a few things: